rickroll747/FAST-DDoS/README.md

 This tool Lists out Different variety of Ports to enable users to explore a variety of traffic flood types across multiple network layers.
 It includes support for:

-- **Layer 3/4 tests**, such as TCP, UDP, and ICMP floods, to simulate basic network-level congestion.
+- **Layer 3/4 tests**, such as TCP (SYN), UDP, and ICMP floods, to simulate basic network-level congestion.
 - **Layer 7 stress simulations**, using HTTP and HTTPS requests to examine how web servers handle abnormal traffic volumes.
 - **Service-specific targeting**, including port-optimized attacks for services like DNS, PSN, Xbox Live, and Minecraft.
 - **Custom vector options**, allowing users to select or combine different methods and payload patterns.